civictechdc/civictechdc-website/code-of-conduct.md

 ## Contributing to This Code

 This is a living document and is ultimately owned by the Code for DC community.
 We are interested in your comments and suggestions!
-You can contribute to the code by opening an issue or pull request on this repository, by using the edit link above (which will create an anonymous pull request on your behalf), or by contacting a Captain.
+You can contribute to the code by opening an issue or pull request on this [repository](https://github.com/codefordc/codefordc-website) or by [contacting the leadership team](mailto:team@codefordc.org).